 People who self-harm inflict pain or harm to their bodies often by cutting, burning, pinching or biting, but it can also include drug or alcohol abuse and eating disorders.

 In 2015, the National Suicide Research Foundation published a report that showed self-harm was on the rise in Ireland.
-The rate of self-harm incidents among women and girls rose by 3 per cent compared to the previous year.
-Alarmingly, the survey found a fifteen per cent increase since 2017 in men and boys.
-The figures may be higher than reported as it’s estimated that only 10 per cent of people who self-harm attend hospital for medical assistance.
+The rate of self-harm incidents among females rose by three per cent compared to the previous year.
+Alarmingly, the survey found a fifteen per cent increase since 2017 in males.
+These figures may be higher than reported as it is estimated that only ten per cent of people who self-harm attend hospital for medical assistance.

 In recent years there has been an increase in awareness of self-harm but there is still a need for better education.
 Unfortunately, individuals who self-harm can face a lack of understanding amongst family or friends, leading to isolation or shame.